turingschool/front-end-curriculum/projects/foto-finder-final.md

     2. `saveToStorage`
     3. `deleteFromStorage`
     4. `updatePhoto`
-2. A `main.js` file that contains all dom related javascript.
+2. A `main.js` file that contains all DOM related javascript.

 ### Data Model
 * An photo has an _id_, _title_, _caption_, _file_, and a _favorite_ property.